About Me

 Hi there!
 Thanks for stopping by wrenbirdarts!
 I'm Erin Eggenburg, sometimes called "wrenbird", hence the name of my business.
 I have always been "crafty" and in 2011, I dabbled my way over to hand embroidery, and fell deeply in love with it.
 I decided to add a few hankies to what was then my fabric wallet shop on Etsy, and the wallets soon became a thing of the past.
-For the next few years, I would go on to hand embroider more than 15,000 hankies!
+For the next few years, I hand embroidered more than 15,000 hankies!

-Then in 2018, while working at a local creative reuse non-profit, I found a way to blend embroidery and upcycling/reuse, called visible mending.
-I was able to salvage my favorite pair of jeans with a few patches and some embroidery.
+Then in 2018, while working at a local creative reuse non-profit, I found a way to blend embroidery and upcycling/reuse through visible mending.
+I was able to save my favorite pair of jeans with a few patches and patterned embroidery.
+They looked great and the mends were strong, I was ready to explore this new way to use embroidery.

 As I shared my projects locally and on social media, there was an enormous positive response.
-I began teaching mending workshops and created my own mending and embroidery patterns.
+I began teaching mending workshops and creating my own mending and embroidery patterns, using a material that I had used with embroidery, to recreate my own designs in previous work, thinking others would find it helpful when learning how to mend in pattern.

 When COVID hit, I took my workshops online, and started Mending Club for fellow stitchers looking to connect during a very stressful and scary time.